-- (i) The relevant FIA, FIVA or MSA Motorsport UK vehicle identity document when applicable (see Article 3.7) - (ii) Vehicle registration document (UK events) - (iii) Valid UK MOT certificate or equivalent in the country of registration where legally necessary - (iv) Documentary evidence required to establish period authenticity of vehicle and/or modifications.
+- (i) The relevant FIA, FIVA or Motorsport UK vehicle identity document when applicable (see Article 3.7) - (ii) Vehicle registration document (UK events) - (iii) Valid UK MOT certificate or equivalent in the country of registration where legally necessary - (iv) Documentary evidence required to establish period authenticity of vehicle and/or modifications.

-Article 22.3: Signing On
+Article 22.3: Signing On & Documentation

-At signing on, competitors will be required to:
+At Signing On and/or Documentation, competitors will be required to:

 - (i) Confirm the details set out in their entry form in respect of crew and car, and report any amendments to these. - (ii) Sign a legally binding declaration confirming that their vehicle, and all those who will drive it, are properly cover for third party insurance.
-The organisers will accept no responsibility for warranting or verifying that the car is covered as required by law. - (iii) Sign an indemnity statement, as contained on the entry form. - (iv) Show the driving licences of all drivers. - (v) If requested, show their HERO membership cards or permit to take part (see Article 5.2). - (vi) Check and confirm their eligibility for awards. - (vii) Collect final route details, time cards and other paperwork, check their contents, and sign for paperwork that is distributed. - (viii) Consult the official notice board, and take note of its contents.
+The organisers will accept no responsibility for warranting or verifying that the car is covered as required by law. - (iii) Sign an indemnity statement, as contained on the entry form. - (iv) Show the driving licences of all drivers. - (v) If requested, show their HERO-ERA club membership cards, permit to take part or Motorsport UK licence (see Article 5.2). - (vi) Check and confirm their eligibility for awards. - (vii) Collect final route details, time cards and other paperwork, check their contents, and sign for paperwork that is distributed. - (viii) Consult the official notice board, and take note of its contents.